ulissesalmeida/ex_zample/README.md

 # => %MyApp.User{first_name: "Abili De Bob", age: 12}
 ```

-You don't to type all this boilerplate code if you use the `ExZample.DSL`.
-You
-can implement the `example/1` callback when you want to have full control
+You can implement the `example/1` callback when you want to have full control
 in how your factories are built:

 ```elixir